SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/read.md

 Here, we read in a data frame called `census` with demographic characteristics of the Syracuse block groups.
 As usual, there's the difficulty that CSV files do not include metadata on data types, which have to be set manually.
-We do this here by coercing the `BKG_KEY` column to character format using `as.character()`.
+We do this here by changing the `BKG_KEY` column to character type using `as.character()`.
 {:.notes}

 ===

-Merge tables on a unique identifier (our primary key is "BKG_KEY"), but let the "sf" object come first or its special attributes get lost.
+Merge tables on a unique identifier (our primary key is `"BKG_KEY"`), but let the `sf` object come first or its special attributes get lost.

 The `inner_join()` function from [dplyr](){:.rlib} joins two data frames on a common key specified with the `by` argument, keeping only the rows from each data